Simple Ways to Save Water This Summer

 Conserve Your Water Use This Summer

 We’ve compiled a list of tips to help you and your family conserve water this season.
-By putting these tips to use you’ll be able to reduce your water bill, reduce pollution, and contribute to preventing drought in your community.
+By using these methods to save water, you’ll be able to reduce your water bill, reduce pollution, and contribute to preventing drought in your community.

 1. Water in the Early Morning or Evening